WindVeg/wind-change-on-plant-growth/README.md

 LAI data used in the code should run LAIdataproduce.py first.

-The contents of the "quhua.zip" are the divisions of different vegetation zones in China, used for the data analysis in Fig. 3, which should replace the path **shp_file = 'path/vegzone_alb54.shp**
+The contents of the "quhua.zip" are the divisions of different vegetation zones in China, used for the data analysis in Fig. 3, which should replace the path **wind-change-on-plant-growth/demo/quhua/vegzone_alb54.shp**

 The "eleven.zip" contains the administrative divisions of China, which is used for **def china_map_feature()** in codes.

-After completing the previous steps, Figures 1 through 4 should be visualized in Spyder within a few seconds.
+After completing the previous steps, Figures 1 to figures 4 should be visualized in Spyder within a minute.

 # Data Verification